kiwi0fruit/ultimate-question/articles/oens_of_algorithms.md

 And the concise formulation of this process would be something like **Open-ended natural selection of interacting code-data-dual algorithms**.

-I can guess that open-endedness may incorporate some weaker "future potency" form of Turing completeness (if assuming discrete ontology with finite space and countable-infinite time then algorithms can became arbitrary complex and access infinite memory only in infinity time limit).
+Code-data duality is needed for algorithms being able to modify each other or even themselves.
+I can guess that open-endedness may incorporate some weaker "future potency" form of Turing completeness (if to assume discrete ontology with finite space and countable-infinite time then algorithms can became arbitrary complex and access infinite memory only in infinity time limit).

 Please consider if it's an interesting research question and share your thoughts.